-Use of proceeds We intend to use the net proceeds from the sale of our common stock under the equity distribution agreements for general corporate purposes, including from time to time for repaying borrowings under our credit facilities and for investing in additional healthcare properties and other assets consistent with our investment policies.
-Pending the uses described above, we may invest the net proceeds in interest-bearing accounts and short-term, interest-bearing investment-grade securities.
+Use of proceeds

+We intend to use the net proceeds from this offering for general corporate purposes, including from time to time for repaying borrowings under our revolving credit facility and for investing in additional healthcare properties and other assets consistent with our investment policies.
 See "Use of Proceeds."